 Carried to its ultimate conclusion, what technology will make possible may eventually fatally undermine the current generation of farms and farmers – and so the countryside as we know it.
 Small to medium size farms particularly those sited near to existing cities and conurbations are protected to some degree by the UK’s green belt policy; but this principle is coming under increasing pressure from either political or commercial interests.
 Even without such pressure such farmers feel the impact upon their working environments just from the increasing proximity of town and cities, e.g. dogs, crime, security of gates etc. To that add any detrimental changes resulting from Brexit, e.g. loss or redistribution of subsidies, and for some that may prove the final straw.

 This is a world where what I called the ‘creeping crab of conurbation’ amplifies the effect of the ‘creeping crab of automation’ to bring forth changes once viewed as the province of science fiction.
 What could then emerge may well be a different type of farming which puts efficiency and productivity beyond all other considerations – particularly sentiment and tradition.
 From that perspective, the corporately-owned, fully automated, environment controlled ‘mega-farms’ driven by AI technologies of this verse may not be so far fetched.
-For example, perhaps Climate Corporation’s FieldView system offers a glimpse of what’s to come.
+For example, perhaps Climate Corporation’s FieldView system or the projects of MIT Media Lab’s Open Agriculture Initiative offer a glimpse of what’s to come.
 A world of monitoring via sensors, analysing data, viewing and spraying via drones, with work done by GPS fed self-driving robot seeders, feeders, weeders pickers, and sprayers.
 A world where GM seeds and crops has become the norm with some not even grown in fields but in tall buildings on, say, industrial estates, where growing plants are bathed by artificial lights and are fed by automated hydroponic soil-less systems.
 A world where Silicon Valley and its algorithms have now penetrated into all of civilisation’s cells and so has a presence in every facet of all systems, even the food we eat, and in what the town and the country finally becomes.